szczepq/azure-kubernetes/README.md

 ```

 What we have here is a **multi-stage build**.
 We are using two image from [DockerHub](https://hub.docker.com/).
-* `mcr.microsoft.com/dotnet/core/sdk:2.2-stretch` is used to build an app - it contains .NET Core SDK which is necessery to build a our app
+* `mcr.microsoft.com/dotnet/core/sdk:2.2-stretch` is used to build an app - it contains .NET Core SDK which is necessary to build a our app
 * `mcr.microsoft.com/dotnet/core/aspnet:2.2-stretch-slim` which is lighter and contains only .NET Core Runtime to run our app

 So lets build a new image with our app.